August-Bolter/SWEN303-Project/pros_cons_designs.md

 **Recognition**, follows Google's guidelines, so users familiar will Google products will be able to pick up Peerwise.

-**Recognition**, Familiar icons and shortcups which support an intuative feel
+**Recognition**, Familiar icons and shortcuts which support an intuative feel

 **Minimal Design**, only the most important elements are shown to the user.
 No unnecessary controls that can be interpreted as confusing.
 Also a careful use of colour, to not overwhelm or distract the user.